COURSES, PROGRAMS, AND DEGREES

 Are there any ESL classes available for adult ELLs to improve their English?

 Yes.
-Go to UAB's English Language Institute (ELI).
+Go to Community English Classes and also the English Language Institute (ELI).

 What are the options for parking close to the School of Education?